murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Distance and Range
 Everyone's distance to each other in combat is expressed in relative terms.
 - **Engaged**: At arm's length.
 You need to be *Engaged* with an opponent in order to make a Melee Attack against them.
 You can't make a Ranged Attack if you start your turn *Engaged* with an enemy.
-- **Nearby**: Within movement's distance; within 40 feet; '*Across the room*.'
-You can make a Melee Attack against a *Nearby* target if your weapon has *Reach*, or you can make a Ranged Attack.
+- **Near**: Within movement's distance; within 40 feet; '*Across the room*.'
+You can make a Melee Attack against a * Near* target if your weapon has *Reach*, or you can make a Ranged Attack.
 - **Far**: More than a single movement away; between 40-80 feet; '*Across the field*.'
 You can only target opponents with a Ranged Attack.
 - **Distant**: So far away that you can't make out details; More than 80 feet away.
 Ranged Attacks at *Distant* targets are *Impaired*.

-If you move during your turn, you can shift your relative distance up or down one category (moving towards a *Nearby* monster to *Engage* it, fleeing to get *Distant* from a *Far* archer).
+If you move during your turn, you can shift your relative distance up or down one category (moving towards a *Near* monster to *Engage* it, fleeing to get *Distant* from a *Far* archer).
 Using your turn's action for extra movement allows you to shift an additional step.